By Johnny Barthel, OTR, CHT

 The symptoms of intersection syndrome may include pain and swelling about the muscle bellies of the EBP and APL.
 In some severe cases, redness and crepitus (a clicking or crackling sound often heard in movements) maybe present.

 Therefore, if an individual encounter these signs and symptoms, he or she should not have to live with the discomfort.
-It is recommended that the individual seek medical attention to relieve the pain.
 The treatment that an individual receive should assist in allowing the individual to returning to his or her everyday activities and hobbies with decreased pain.
-The treatment should also assist an individual in enhancing his or her quality of life painfree.
+The treatment should also assist an individual in enhancing his or her quality of life pain free.

 Whether you are suffering from wrist issues, joint pain, or injuries resulting from any type of activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.